50 Best Fall Movies & Shows To Watch If You Love Autumn

 It (2017)

 Searching for fall movies that will send shivers down your spine?
 Look no further than It (2017) for your fall movie marathon.
 Based on Stephen King’s novel, this horror film follows a group of kids who find themselves at the mercy of an evil clown named Pennywise.
-With a talented cast, including Bill Skarsgård as Pennywise, It is a modern horror masterpiece.
 Prepare to be paranoid of sewer drains and suspicious of clowns.

 Only Murders in the Building